 So apparently, my heart attack survival tale has typecast me in the eyes of many, like that woman in the next checkout line.
 To her, I’m the heart attack survivor who keeps telling and re-telling that same old story.
 A professional heart attack victim.

-Aren’t I also a mother, a daughter, a sister, a friend, a writer, an artist, a cook — and so much more than just a woman who happens to be living with heart disease?
+Aren’t I also a mother, a daughter, a sister, a friend, a writer, a speaker, an artist, a cook – and so much more than just a woman who happens to be living with heart disease?

 After that grocery story incident, I began to seriously re-think how both my public speaking and this very site, Heart Sisters, may actually be reinforcing my limited “heart lady” status – for other people, but more importantly, for myself.

-Frankly, I’d already been mulling over very wise comments from people like Nova Scotia’s Dr. Barbara Keddy, author of Women and Fibromyalgia: Living With An Invisible Dis-ease, a book that I believe has nothing yet everything to do with the subject of women and heart disease.
+Frankly, I’d already been mulling over very wise comments from people like Nova Scotia’s Dr. Barbara Keddy, author of Women and Fibromyalgia: Living With An Invisible Dis-ease, a book that I somehow believe has nothing yet everything to do with the subject of women and heart disease.

 “Reliving past injuries of a physical or emotional nature only reactivates the nervous system.
 Instead, it is more important to recognize our reactions rather than the specific events related to the trauma.
 Perhaps this is why ‘talk therapy’ has not been helpful for people with fibromyalgia.”